-‘When Calls the Heart’ Confronts Lori Loughlin’s Absence In The Season 6 Premiere
+‘When Calls The Heart’ Confronts Lori Loughlin’s Absence In The Season 6 Premiere

 The choice to keep Abigail alive in the world of When Calls the Heart leaves the door open for a small chance that Loughlin could eventually return if given the opportunity.

-As well no longer being present on any promotional materials for When Calls the Heart, the actress has also been removed from the show’s opening credits.
+Aside from being absent on any promotional materials for When Calls the Heart, the actress has also been removed from the show’s opening credits.

 In April, Entertainment Tonight spoke with Jack Wagner, who plays Jack Avery on the show, and he likened Loughlin’s firing to “the five stages of grief.”